joshuaKnauber/visual_scripting_addon_docs/visual_scripting_docs/docs/developers/nodes.md

 *error:* This is the type of error.
 It's a string from the following list: ["test_error", "wrong_socket_inp", "no_connection_inp", "wrong_socket_out", "no_connection_out", "no_connection", "no_layout_connection", "no_name_func", "no_name_var", "no_var_available", "no_prop_selected", "wrong_prop"]

+*node:* This is the node that caused the error.
+Usually this is self

 **Helpful tools:**